 At the Presentation Summit, before Nancy Duarte began her keynote, Rick Altman did a Seinfeld impersonation about a head of lettuce!
-He then reminisced about Nancy’s involvement with the Presentation Summit back in 2003 (then called PowerPoint Live).
+He then reminisced about Nancy’s involvement with the Presentation Summit back in 2003, which was then called PowerPoint Live.

 Below are some remarks from her talk:

 Everyone in this room can create something out of nothing.
 Leaders imagine and then lead others into the future.

 She projected the Venture Scape from her new book, Illuminate that illustrates why change is essential.

 She mentioned that innovating requires constant reinventions.
 Her own company, Duarte has been through eight reinventions in the last twenty-eight years; that means there has been a reinvention every four years.
 If there is no reinvention, small businesses, on an average, fail every four years.
 To avoid failure, we have to be on our toes; we must be ready for a change.

 She spoke about her husband, Mark Duarte who started as a freelancer.
 Nancy joined him later and they evolved as a service bureau.
 Nancy added: